Search This Blog

 The concert on the show was set in San Francisco, but it was actually filmed following a USC Trojans football game against the University of California Golden Bears at the Los Angeles Memorial Coliseum.

-This year, on August 25, 2022, 55 years will have passed since The Beach Boys debuted in Hawaii with a pair of concerts at the Honolulu International Center Arena.
+This August 25, 2022, will mark 55 years since The Beach Boys performed in Hawaii with a pair of concerts at the Honolulu International Center Arena.

 It's also my tenth wedding anniversary to my beautiful wife, Lauren!
 Happy Anniversary, honey!

-My interest was piqued by all of this Beach Boys and Hawaii talk.
-So, let's take a look back at The Beach BBoys'time in Hawaii, starting with their debut in Honolulu in 1967 and their 25th Anniversary Celebration from Waikiki in 1987!
+All of this talk about the Beach Boys and Hawaii piqued my interest.
+So, let's take a look back at the Beach Boys' Time in Hawaii, starting with their debut in Honolulu in 1967 and their 25th Anniversary Celebration from Waikiki in 1987!

 On August 25th and 26th, 1967, the band held two concerts from the Honolulu International Center Arena.
 The two concerts also featured a rare appearance from band member Brian Wilson, marking his only shows with the touring group between 1965 and 1970.
 It was also the band's first public appearance following their controversial withdrawal from the Monterey Pop Festival that summer.